The Outbreak of Thermal Pollution

 Like power plants and industrial facilities, desalination plants use once-through cooling.
 Over half of the seawater used in the desalination process is discharged back into the body of water as high-temperature wastewater.

-Worse, in some countries, incineration plants are built close together, resulting in large volumes of heated, polluted wastewater in shallow coastal areas.
+Worse, in some countries, incineration plants are built close together, resulting in large volumes of heated, polluted wastewater being discharged into shallow coastal areas.

 As a result, seawater temperature may rise, and its salinity may increase considerably. -